Ä¢¹½ÊÓÆµ

 Unlike some towns, Galena - Huslia isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Galena - Huslia are a mix of both white- and blue-collar jobs.
 Overall, Galena - Huslia is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Galena - Huslia who work in office and administrative support (16.24%), teaching (14.61%), and management occupations (9.74%).

-The percentage of adults in Galena - Huslia with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.00% of adults in Galena - Huslia have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Galena - Huslia rank slightly lower than the national average.
+16.00% of adults 25 and older in Galena - Huslia have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Galena - Huslia in 2022 was $34,067, which is lower middle income relative to Alaska, and middle income relative to the rest of the US.
 This equates to an annual income of $136,268 for a family of four.
 However, Galena - Huslia contains both very wealthy and poor people as well.